 Pharmaceutical companies (“big pharma”) are under enormous pressure to get new products on the marketplace as quickly as possible, oftentimes at the expense of public safety.
 When clinical trials are rushed, design defects go unchecked, and medications aren’t vetted for adverse side effects, it is you – the consumer — who suffers.
 Every year, some 1.3 million Americans seek emergency medical treatment for adverse drug side effects, and close to 125,000 people die because of related health complications.

 If you’ve been injured by a prescription medication, you deserve answers and the right to pursue monetary compensation.
 An initial consultation with a prescription drug lawyer at Rutter Mills is free and without obligation.
-We handle a wide variety of defective drug cases, including:
+We handle a wide variety of defective drug cases, including but not limited to:

 Drug injury lawyers can help you